-1.5.5.7 Speed flight:
+1.5.5.7.
+Speed flight

-A flight timed for speed between a start point and a finish point, possibly around one or more turn points.
+A flight timed for speed between a start point and a finish point, possibly around one or more turn points, specified in writing before take-off.

-1.5.5.8 Free Distance Flight
+1.5.5.8.
+Free Distance Flight

 The Start Point and position checkpoint(s) of free distance record flight performances may be declared post flight.
 The free distance record types are: